"You cannot win polls on social media": PM Modi's dig at opposition in Viksit Bharat event | Politics

 "You cannot win polls on social media": PM Modi's dig at opposition in Viksit Bharat event

-Prime Minister Narendra Modi on Saturday hit out at the opposition parties over not giving importance to public welfare, saying that they cannot win polls on social media but need to interact with people and win their hearts.
+Prime Minister Narendra Modi on Saturday accused opposition parties of not giving importance to public welfare, saying that polls cannot be won through social media.

 - Country: